EugeneLoy/awesome-github/README.md

 # Awesome GitHub
 A curated list of awesome GitHub goodies.
-TODO
+Here you can find services/tools/extensions that may improve or complement your open source experience with GitHub.

+Everything listed here is either free to use or free for open source projects.

 - [Awesome GitHub](#awesome-github)
 	- [Continuous integration (CI)](#continuous-integration-ci)